Breathe To Read

 This is my 106th read for the year

 This is the story of the author's journey to Papua New Guinea.
 A woman who has spent her whole life running away - hoping to find where she belongs, she has chosen many dangerous countries to lose herself in.
 After working all summer long in a factory to save for this trip, she hops a plane and lands herself in the middle of a jungle.
 She travels the country - hoping from village to village meeting dangerous men, kind women, and strangers who were also traveling the country.
 She picks up illnesses, and countless bug bites.
 She takes chances on a boat in a dangerous part of the country with complete strangers.
-And as she searches for herself, she tries to remember why she came on the trip in the first part.
+And as she searches for herself, she tries to remember why she came on the trip in the first place.

 This book was fine.
 It is pretty well written - Salak is a pretty good writer.
 But I didn't really like the author personaly.
-Again - like other books I have read where people travel to the countries and then write about them - she wasn't there to do good.
+Like other books I have read where people travel to the countries and then write about them - she wasn't there to do good.
 Yet she put herself in precarious situations, and could have been killed.
 And for what?
 I didn't find her particularly wise and I didn't find her journey heroic.
 I found it stupid.
 The redeeming qualities were only that I did learn a fair amount about Papua New Guinea and its people.
 But as for her own personal journey - it made no sense at all.

 Stars: 3